-The shadow leaves the capitol, and the centerline then passes over Falls City at 1:04pm.
-The path's great trek through the Cornhusker State, after having traveled its entire length in only eight minutes(!), will be over at 1:07:50pm.
+The shadow leaves the capital, and the centerline then passes over Falls City at 1:04pm.
+The path's great trek through the Cornhusker State, after having travelled its entire length in only nineteen minutes(!), will be over at 1:07:50pm.

-Yes, Levenworth is in the path as well, but you'll only see 1m35s there, so I'd head north to St. Joseph MO!
+Yes, Leavenworth is in the path as well, but you'll only see 1m35s there, so we'd head north to St. Joseph MO!
 (That is, if you can.
 We realize that certain residents of Leavenworth may be somewhat limited in their travel opportunities...)

 NOTE: Just because Iowa is listed here doesn't mean that if you're in Iowa, you should stay here to see the eclipse!
-Only maybe ten people live in the small chip of the state that sees the shadow!
-Please don't think that if you live in Iowa, you'll see the eclipse!
+No one actually LIVES in the small chip of the state that sees the shadow!
+Please don't think that if you live in Iowa, you'll see the total eclipse!

 Because KC and STL are so big, and because they are split by the path, we can't give more than a passing reference to actual totality durations.
 Suffice it to say that you will only see a brief totality there, so if you can, get farther into the path!
 People in KC need to head north, and in STL, head south.
 Out of town, if you can, in both cases!
 But certainly, please try to get to the southern edge of STL, or the northern edge of KC, and see an unbelievable sight.